jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 - Dynamic orbs, an approach to take the development of the orb during a given timespan into account (to be defined in cooperation with Frank Vernooij).
 - Midpoints: introducing configurable orb for each dial and adding dials for 22°15' and 11°7'30".
 - School of Ram: spiderweb, short path and house-cycles, including images.
+- More versions of 3D charts: supporting more house systems.
+Trying to support Alcabitius, Regiomontanus, Campanus and Placidus.

 **Research**:

 - Countings for celestial points at corners, elevation (close to MC), prominence (several rulesets, to be defined), principles (combination of sign, house and planet, e.g. Taurus, II and Venus), maximality (to be defined, configurable conditions) and short path (school of Ram).
 - Paging function to browse through the calculated charts.